scollison/deis-cookbook/README.md

 ### Notes

 The destination for rsyslog clients is determined by a Chef search for recipe[deis::controller], and using the `ipaddress` attribute.

+# Testing

+To test your change, run `bundle exec rake`.

+It will test ruby style with [rubocop](https://github.com/bbatsov/rubocop), chef style with [foodcritic](http://acrmp.github.io/foodcritic/) and will test a complete integration with [test-kitchen](http://kitchen.ci/)

 # License